Football coaches are invited to join the UMass coaching staff for this great weekend.

 In addition, he coached nine other defensive linemen to all-conference honors while with the Bulldogs.
 The highlight of his coaching career in Charleston, S.C., however, may have been his involvement in helping The Citadel to the 1992 Southern Conference championship and a No. 1 ranking at the end of the regular season.
 That squad led the nation in points allowed (13 ppg) and finished sixth in pass efficiency defense.
 In 1997, he was a part of an impressive defensive effort in which the Bulldogs finished their season by not allowing a touchdown over the final 13 quarters.

 Along with his ties to Maryland and The Citadel, Sollazzo has an extensive history in prep coaching.
-With the exception of the Maryland job in 1984 (a season that saw the Terps win the ACC and earn a berth in the Sun Bowl), Sollazzo was a high school defensive coordinator in South Carolina from 1978-85.
+With the exception of working at Maryland in 1984 as a graduate assistant (a season that saw the Terps win the ACC and earn a berth in the Sun Bowl), Sollazzo was a high school defensive coordinator in South Carolina from 1978-85.
+He then returned to Maryland for the 1986 and 1987 campaigns as a volunteer assistant coach before moving on to Guilford and then The Citadel.

-Sollazzo was born in the same hometown as Friedgen, Harrison, N.Y., on Christmas Eve, 1955, and earned his degree from The Citadel in 1977.
-He and his wife, Ellen, have a son, Christopher.
+Sollazzo was born in Harrison, N.Y., on Christmas Eve, 1955, and earned his degree from The Citadel in 1977.
+He has a son, Christopher.
+In 2012 he was inducted into the Harrison High School Hall of Fame.